michaeltoth/learning/GettingCleaning/Project/CodeBook.md

 We use the aggregate function to apply the mean operation to all columns of our tidy data set, separately applying this function to each of the 6 activities.
 This results in an output that is 66 columns (corresponding to the 33 mean and 33 standard deviation features), and 6 rows (corresponding to the 6 activities).
+Each data point tells us the mean value of the corresponding feature (column name) across all observations of the specified activity (row name) in the data set.

 We use the write.table function to write this output to a file called *tidy.txt* for submission.